 Environmental protection plays an important part of Japanese daily life, and they are really doing a remarkable job.
 How clean is everywhere!
 Just take a look at the trucks in the streets, you will know everything: they are utterly handsome Optimus Prime (one of the Transformers)!
 During the short stay at Nara Park, we even played with wild deer that roam free and rule the city.

 Trucks we saw in the street are unexceptionally shining as new.

 Interestingly, if you bow at the deer at Nara Park, some of them return the favor for cookies' sake!

 While waiting to board the Ashi Lake cruise near Mt.
 Fuji, we found a few adorable kittens that enjoy gentle pats from kids.

-Not necessarily about automation and pertinacity, the Japanese are great at certain ideology: public order, health, national unity, traditional etiquette, harmony, a balance between man and nature, advanced personalized technology, delicacy… And their nature is particularly respectable: meticulous, polite, cultured, righteous, kindhearted… These characters, as well as good discipline and the well-protected environment, make Japan a worth-coming-back country for world travelers.
+Not necessarily about automation and pertinacity, the Japanese are great at certain ideologies: public order, health, national unity, traditional etiquette, harmony, a balance between man and nature, advanced personalized technology, delicacy… And their nature is particularly respectable: meticulous, polite, cultured, righteous, kindhearted… These characteristics, as well as good discipline and the well-protected environment, make Japan a worth-coming-back country for world travelers.

 The escalator always has room for an emergency.

 Packaging is serious - no skewed tape is acceptable!